 The Cloud tool uses the Normal style.
-This is optional; see 'Basic Concepts-Tool Attributes'.
+This is optional; see Basic Concepts- Tool Attributes.

-☐ Press the Option key and select the Cloud tool from the WildTools palette.
+Press the Option key and select the Cloud tool from the WildTools palette.
 The following dialog will appear:

-- Select the drawing method.
-In the first two methods, the tool draws like the Polygon tool, and you have a choice of two arcs or a series of arcs per 'leg'.
-In the other methods, the tool draws like the Freehand tool and the Pen tool. - ☐ In the last three drawing methods, three editable sizes are available.
+- In the last three drawing methods, three editable sizes are available.
 The size is an on-paper size and is the maximum length of a two-arc segment. - You have a choice of whether the cloud will be placed as a series of arcs in a group or as a single Bézier.
 If you want to fill the shape with a pattern or color, you need to use a Bézier.